Navigation

 Early Life and Education (Until 2012)

-After an unremarkable childhood impeded by undiagnosed autism and my parents' mistake of sending me to school late, I immigrated from Hong Kong to the UK, but I refuse to be defined in relation to either place.
+I had an unremarkable childhood, impeded by undiagnosed neurodivergent conditions—autism, dyslexia, and likely dyspraxia—and by my parents' decision to send me to school late.
+Later, I immigrated from Hong Kong to the UK, but I refuse to be defined in relation to either place.
 My early development culminated in an angsty period at a boarding school in Kent.
 I was unhappy with the environment, but I could neither explain why nor change it.
-In retrospect, I was collecting data which I was not equipped to understand.
+In retrospect, I was collecting data without a conceptual framework.
 Academically, I was very confused too.
-An internship at the Chinese University of Hong Kong introduced me to organic synthesis but put me off experimental work.
-On the other hand, my subject combination ruled out many theoretical disciplines.
+An internship in organic synthesis at the Chinese University of Hong Kong put me off experimental work, but my subject combination ruled out many theoretical subjects.
 In the end, I picked chemical engineering only because it appeared to be an employable degree.

 Ironically, this uninspired choice led me to my intellectual home.
 At Imperial College London, I began to form my worldview, became a yogi, and developed an interest in theoretical biology.
-My fellow chemical engineers and I learnt a key lesson from our time together.
-Given the right circumstances, genuine solidarity in the face of seemingly unbridgeable differences is possible.
-In order to venture into the life sciences from my chemical engineering background, I did a series of interdisciplinary research projects.
-While in Australia as an exchange student at the University of Sydney, I worked in bone tissue engineering.
-During an internship at the National University of La Plata in Argentina, I built quantitative structure-activity relationship models for acetylcholinesterase inhibitors.
-In my final year, I built a dynamic model of the unfolded protein response in the context of Alzheimer's disease.
+During my exchange year at the University of Sydney, I worked in bone tissue engineering.
+As an intern at the National University of La Plata in Argentina, I built quantitative structure-activity relationship models for acetylcholinesterase inhibitors.
+My final year research project was on modelling the unfolded protein response in the context of Alzheimer's disease.
 I left Imperial with an MEng degree and more importantly, a desire to understand life in every sense of the word.

 Finding my Feet (2012–2019)

-Although I had the option of doing a doctoral degree at Columbia, my department had a molecular bent, making it incompatible with my burgeoning interest in systems-level problems.
-I left Columbia with an MS degree and returned to England, transferring to the University of Southampton.
-In my years as a PhD candidate, I formulated a theory to explain lymphatic development.
-In the process, I learnt aspects of mathematical biology and applied mathematics.
-This period saw my growth into an independent and confident member of society.
-I partially made up for my embarrassment of not having worked part-time at school and university.
-At one point, I had three jobs on top of my degree.
+The period I spent on the south coast saw my growth into a confident member of society.
+At one point, I worked three jobs alongside my degree.
 I also endured a cancer scare, took up painting, and began an amateur chess career.
-Towards the end of my graduate studies, as my views became clear, I intended to adopt the name 11250205 for the person I had become.
-First, like the transhumanist FM-2030, I wanted to protest against humanity's collectivist mentality.
-Second, I wanted to protect the Chinese culture from appropriation.
-As the Home Office would sadly not recognise it, I took my current name in tribute to three people who had shaped me, to the belief that genuine human touches matter more than imposed ties.
-A few years later, it dawned on me that the Home Office is just another institution, so I began to go by the name of 11250205 too.
+Towards the end of my graduate studies, as my views became clear, I intended to adopt the name 11250205.
+Inspired by the transhumanist FM-2030, I wanted to protest against humanity's collectivist mentality and cultural appropriation (romanisation).
+As the Home Office would sadly not recognise it, I took my passport name in tribute to three people who had shaped me, to the belief that genuine human touches matter more than imposed ties.

-After becoming a doctor in bioengineering, I concluded that the stuggle to comprehend and manage complexity would define the 21st century.
-I was convinced that scientific computing was the best hope in this endeavour.
-I moved to the University of Nebraska–Lincoln in the American Midwest to take my quest in this new direction.
+After becoming a doctor in bioengineering, I moved to the University of Nebraska–Lincoln in the American Midwest to take my quest in a new direction.
 I moved into my unfurnished apartment with around 200 USD in my bank account, but thanks to the university's campus card, I made it through the first month.
-In the next two years, I led the ambitious project of building a virtual immune system and living the good life in the Cornhusker State.
-In the course of the project, I supervised two PhD candidates and three undergraduate students.
-I also continued my education by completing two programmes: a whole-cell modelling workshop at the Centre for Genomic Regulation in Barcelona and Udacity's Machine Learning Engineer Nanodegree.
+In the following two years, I led the ambitious project of building a virtual immune system in the Cornhusker State.
 In chess, I won the open U1600 section of the 2018 Cornhusker State Games: my first trophy.

 PRIMAGE (2019–2022)

-During the COVID-19 pandemic, I had time for introspection.
-Reflecting on my firsthand experience of intersectional discrimination crystallised my long-standing concern for social justice in academia.
+During the COVID-19 pandemic, I took time to reflect deeply on my firsthand experiences with intersectional discrimination.
+That period gave me the impetus to turn my long-standing concern for social justice in academia into meaningful action.
 In 2020, I joined the Equality, Diversity, and Inclusion (EDI) Committee of the Department of Computer Science, contributing a little to the renewal of its Athena SWAN Silver Award for another five years in 2021.
 I became increasingly conscious of patriarchy too, including my own complicity in it.
-This process culminated in my outright rejection of all genders and hence my male privileges in late 2021.
-In 2022, I was formally diagnosed with autism, which partly explains why I have felt different for as long as I can remember.
+This process ultimately led me to reject all gender categories.

 Independence (2023–)

 In January 2023, I joined the University of Hull as a lecturer (assistant professor): my first independent academic position.
-At the Centre of Excellence for Data Science, Artificial Intelligence, and Modelling, I am running a research programme investigating biological and social systems.
-In parallel, I passively offer consultancy services to researchers who require AI expertise for their projects, mostly in healthcare and biomedical research.
+At the Centre of Excellence for Data Science, Artificial Intelligence (AI), and Modelling, I lead an interdisciplinary research programme exploring diverse topics in systems biology, computational sociology, and applied AI.

-My department delivers a conversion MSc degree programme in artificial intelligence and data science.
-I teach the Applied AI module and give guest lectures on cancer modelling.
-Furthermore, I propose and/or supervise a broad range of dissertation projects every academic year.
-In February 2024, I became a Fellow of the Higher Education Academy.
-I have completed courses in computer vision, NLP, speech recognition, and generative AI via Udacity and Coursera too.
+My department offers a conversion MSc degree programme in artificial intelligence and data science.
+After I joined, I co-founded a degree variant titled MSc Artificial Intelligence for Engineering for mathematically inclined students.
+To this end, I designed and built a module titled Numerical Methods for Engineering from scratch.
+I now teach this module and the Applied AI module annually.
+I propose and/or supervise a broad range of dissertation projects too.
+In 2024, I became a Fellow of the Higher Education Academy.
+In 2025, I completed the Postgraduate Certificate in Academic Practice.

-Immediately after moving to Hull, I became my department's EDI champion to continue my advocacy and began my 200-hour yoga teacher training with Ann-Marie Mainprize.
+Shortly after moving to Hull, I became my department's EDI champion to continue my advocacy and began my 200-hour yoga teacher training with Ann-Marie Mainprize.
 In October 2023, 15 years after my first yoga class, I became a qualified instructor.
-At the University of Hull, I have raised awareness of EDI issues such as linguistic justice and microaggressions, speaking at internal conferences, giving departmental seminars, and leading induction sessions.
+I have spoken on social justice topics—including linguistic justice and microaggressions—at internal conferences, departmental seminars, and student induction sessions.